Red-haired woman smiling and pointing at a sign that says C1 French.

 At the CEFR C1 level, a learner has reached an advanced proficiency, capable of functioning almost like a native speaker in a wide variety of contexts.
 Here’s what C1 entails:

-- Structured Speech: At this level, you can speak about complex topics in a well-structured and organized manner.
-Whether you’re discussing politics, art, or science, your thoughts are coherent, and you use French structures accurately.
+• Structured Speech: At this level, you can speak about complex topics in a well-organised way.
+Politics, art, or science, the thoughts are coherent, and you use French structures accurately.

 Practical Consequences of Reaching the C1 Level